-World War II Progaganda Collection
+World War II Propaganda Collection

 hitler mussolini hirohito460wide.jpg

-Above is a WW2 era pamphlet showing Hitler, Mussolini, and Hirohito stranded on a boat in the middle of the ocean.
+and Hirohito stranded on a boat in the middle of the ocean.

 A new collection on World War II propaganda is available for research in Special Collections, Honnold/Mudd Library.
-This collection contains documents such as pamphlets, newspaper articles, posters, booklets, coloring books, and broadsides in German, French, Spanish Japanese, and English about Chinese exclusion in America, anti-labor unions in regard to Negro workers in Chicago, and pro-British and pro-Ally documentation, and anti-Nazism.
-Come to Special Collections to see this new collection and explore possible ideas for a research on propaganda during World War II.
+This collection contains documents such as pamphlets, newspaper articles, posters, booklets, coloring books, and broadsides in German, French, Spanish Japanese, and English about Chinese exclusion in America, anti-labor unions in regard to Negro workers in Chicago, and pro-British and pro-Ally documentation, and anti Nazism.

 so shall Hitler reap460wide

-Above is another powerful image from a pamphlet, “So Hitler Shall Reap”, a good example of anti-Nazi material in this collection.
+Above is another powerful image from a pamphlet, “So Hitler Shall Reap”,

 Mormon Bibliography by Flake